VermillionBird/CTF-Writeups/2019/AngstromCTF/Rev/One Bite.md

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572567734370697217/unknown.png'>

 After the program reached the first strlen call, I began stepping.
-The post-comparison jump is '`jb`', which means that it jumps if rax (the length of the input string) is less than rbx, which starts as 0.
+The post-comparison jump is '`jb`', which means that it jumps if rbx, which starts as 0, is less than rax, our string length.
 Of course, this jumps, and it jumps to a previous block of code it passed over the first time through: lines 74-98.
 This block seemed to encipher the first letter of my input.

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572569492497104936/unknown.png'>